sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 ## 1. Create a new project

 In this example, we create a `MyProject.Pipelines.csproj` and add the **Sharpliner** NuGet package reference (grab the newest from `nuget.org`).
-The .csproj file should look something like this:
+Your file should look something like this:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">